 Rule 13 established a set of best management practices, including a provision for annual review of the previous year's performance.
 There were no reported violations of the best management practices.

 Rule 16 allows for additional restrictions and penalties for vessels with consistently higher Chinook salmon bycatch than other vessels when the Mothership Sector exceeds its seasonal threshold for bycatch.
-This threshold was not reached, and no additional restrictions or penalties were applied.
+These thresholds were not reached in either season in 2022.